Umam Documentation & Research: The Hangar

 The hangar is a former warehouse for fruits and vegetable, adjacent to the villa housing Umam D&R. It opened in 2005 as a cultural venue for art exhibitions and films.
 It suffered of light damage during the 2006 war and was refurbished.

 The hangar featured events with numerous artists including Marwa Arsanios, Houssam Boukeili, Gregory Buchakjian, Sophie Calle & Walid Raad, Omar Fakhoury, Sirine Fattouh, Gilbert Hage, Nathalie Harb, Maxime Hourani, Hatem Imam, Lady Lena Kelekian, Jeroen Kramer, Ilaria Lupo, Noel Nasr, Cynthia Nohra, Estefania Penafiel Loaiza, Amal Saade, Stephanie Saade, Walid Sadek, Roy Samaha, Nada Sehnaoui, Siska, Souheil Sleiman, Alfred Tarazi, Karine Wehbe and Raed Yassin.

+Assassination of Lokman Slim

+Slim, an outspoken critic of Hezbollah from within Lebanon's Shia community, was abducted in February 2021 after visiting friends in southern Lebanon and was later found shot dead in his car.
+He had received death threats at his home in Haret Hreik over a year earlier, after publicly stating in a January 2021 television interview that Hezbollah, along with Syria and Russia, bore responsibility for the ammonium nitrate stockpile that caused the August 2020 Beirut port explosion.

+Slim's assassination has widely been attributed to Hezbollah, though no one has been charged and the investigation by Lebanese authorities has stalled.
+A year after the killing Borgmann told Al Jazeera that the investigation remained open but that no suspect had been identified or arrested.
+Mohanad Hage Ali, a research fellow at the Carnegie Middle East Center in Beirut, said at the time that Lebanon's political establishment, including Hezbollah would likely let the case b forgotten rather than pursued.